Spotlight

 The Company

-RiseSmart is an HR company that specializes in outplacement services.
-It helps individuals impacted by layoffs find new opportunities by providing career transition services such as career coaching, resume writing, and job search assistance.
+Randstad RiseSmart is an HR company that specializes in outplacement services.
+It helps former employees impacted by layoffs find new jobs faster by providing career coaching, resume writing, and job search assistance.

 The Product